Russ Harvey Consulting - Computer and Internet Services

 “Personalized” is a euphemism for profiled.

 Personalization makes it more likely that you'll click on ads because they are customized to your interests based upon data culled from your surfing history and social media posts.
+Personalization makes it easier to sell to you.

 Profiles Can Be Sold